This free college planning website provides a simplified way to navigate

-The current vocabulary section will be replaced with common words
+The current vocabulary section has been replaced with common words

 used in context and more relevant to college course work.

-The math section will concentrate on proportional reasoning, linear
+The math section concentrates on proportional reasoning, linear

 equations and linear functions.
-It will include precalculus.
+It includes pre calculus and trigonometry.

-An optional 50 minute analytical writing section will be included.
+An optional 50 minute analytical writing section is included.
 Direct

 evidence and arguments will be required.